herumi/mcl/api.md

 verifyOrderG2(bool doVerify);
 ```

-- verify if `doVerify` is 1 or does not.
-The default parameter is 0 because the cost of verification is not small.
+- verify if `doVerify` is 1, otherwise do not verify.
+The default parameter is 0 because verification has significant computational cost.
 - Set `doVerify = 1` if considering subgroup attack is necessary.
 - This is not thread-safe.